JumpStart Advanced 2nd Grade: Africa

 C.J. and Edison must "uncover the secret of the cave drawings" via the user playing a game that teaches reading comprehension.
 The user must read a short story.
 Some pictures must be placed on a background to explain what the story says.
 For example, if the story says that a bird is in a tree, the user must place a picture of a bird onto the tree in the background.
 Sometimes, players may have to place blocks of text onto a blank background rather than images on illustrated backgrounds.

 Antarctica

-"Dr. Lucicle" (Lucy) must cure sick penguins.
-However, they are on the other side of a body of water.
+"Dr. Lucicle" (Lucy) must cure sick penguins, but they are on the other side of a body of water.
 In order to make a bridge for the penguins to cross, the player must put ice flows with pictures or text on them in a particular order.
-For example, you sometimes put words in alphabetical order, Roman numerals in counting order, or pictures of an animal or plant's life cycle in the order they happen.
+For example, the player must sometimes put words in alphabetical order, Roman numerals in counting order, or pictures of an animal or plant's life cycle in the order they happen.